 - You should resolve any items that are listed in the Details panel under either the Data Quality or Model Requirements when creating a new model, or Mapping Quality if you are adding new data to an existing model.
 For more information, see the "Data Quality Considerations" section in About Preparing Data.

-the context sensitive editing features and the transform bar to edit data in a
+issue.
+Use the context sensitive editing features and the transform bar to edit

-cell, column, or card.
-When selecting a column, a cell, or content in a cell, a
+data in a cell, column, or card.
+When selecting a column, a cell, or content in

-menu will appear with options for performing transforms.
-There are two parts to
+a cell, a menu will appear with options for performing transforms.
+There are two

 - Choose the Quick Actions option to perform actions such as duplicate column, trim whitespace, hide columns, or delete columns or rows.
 The table below lists all the available actions.